 Gray Reed knows construction.
 As a firm we are deeply entrenched in every facet of the construction industry, including seemingly stand-alone industries that fuel the progress of construction in the United States and throughout the world.
-This is possible because of the high level representation our attorneys have provided to countless businesses and the innovative thought leadership they regularly share with clients and numerous industry groups.
+This is possible because of the high level representation our attorneys have provided to countless businesses and the innovative thought leadership they regularly share with clients, numerous industry groups and on the firm's Texas Construction Law Blog.

 Construction Industry Segments Represented